 Gen Z and Millennials embrace intimate gatherings with dinner parties and in-home cafes.

 Multiple publications have proclaimed 2024 as the year of the dinner party.
 With themed decorations and creative menus, the rise of dinner parties emphasizes a shift towards more intimate environments for socialization.
 The trend even extends to home cafes, where apartments mimic coffee shops and hosts act as baristas for their family and friends.
+Now, companies like Timeleft and Dinner for One Hundred are popping up everywhere, tapping into the “hosting era,” by organizing dinner parties that build community and connect strangers through food.

 Movies are struggling at the box office during the time of year they normally thrive.

 The summer 2024 box office is not off to a great start.
 Compared to the summers of Barbenheimer in 2023 and Top Gun: Maverick in 2022, movies as a whole are severely underperforming.
 While some films have been profitable, others can barely justify standard theatrical windows.
 The Fall Guy, featuring big name draws, Ryan Gosling and Emily Blunt, was pulled from theaters after just 3 weeks while the much anticipated Furious: A Mad Max Saga has struggled at the box office and is headed towards a similar fate.
+This year’s earnings for May to September estimate a low that hasn’t been seen since the year 2000.

 Fans will finally be able to play as their favorite college football team again.

 NCAA Football was one of the most popular video games of all time, so much so that people still play the last iteration from 2014.
 Now fans will finally get an updated version with its return as EA Sports’ College Football 25.
 And with legal hurdles cleared, the game can include college player names and likenesses for the first time ever, adding to the trademark authenticity of the game.
+The enormous success of the franchise prior to its hiatus and the new graphics and technology of next-generation game systems have expectations sky high.

 OUT-THERE EXPERIENCES